 Love For His People, Inc.

-If these messages minister to you, please consider sending a charitable gift of $5-$25 today, and maybe each month, to help us bless families we know in Israel, whom we consistently help through our humanitarian ministry.
-Your tax deductible contributions receive a receipt for each donation.
+If these messages have ministered to you, please consider sending a charitable gift of $10-$50 today, and maybe each month, to help us bless families in Israel whom we consistently help monthly through our humanitarian work.
+Your tax-deductible contributions receive a receipt for each donation.
 Fed.
 ID #27-1633858.

 Contribution checks can be sent to: